Jachtabahn/busroutes-tokyo/explain/explain.md

 Going one more step further, notice that we don't need to subtract those multiples from the given total budget, if the greatest common divisor of all costs also divides the given total budget.
 But even if it doesn't, it is ok to omit the subtractions, because all they do is shift the budgets by some neglible amount.

 I don't explicitly compute all the combined costs of items, but instead I use the second approach.
 The *relevant budgets* are of the form: Minimum cost plus some multiple of the greatest common divisor of all costs, such that this sum stays at most the given total budget.
+I take a cost's integer, that is the result of stripping everything after the comma.

 For every item type and every relevant budget, I compute the total benefits for all the possible decisions and then continuing along to the next item type.
 Hereby, the item types, meaning the routes, are ordered in the same way as they are read from disk.
 Thereafter, I recover the items to achieve the greatest, achievable, total benefit.